-This event was devoted to the experiences and questions of trainees and early career investigators.
-The informal discussion offered junior attendees an opportunity to meet and learn from more senior APPA members.
-Topics of discussion include grant funding, establishing collaborations, and fellowship and job searches.
-Senior participants shared insights from their varied career development trajectories.
-Early career attendees asked questions, shared feedback about their experience at the meeting, and benefitted from meeting peers connected to APPA.
+Each year a roundtable is held for trainees and early career investigators which is devoted to the experiences and questions of trainees and early career investigators.
+The informal discussion offers junior attendees an opportunity to meet and learn from more senior APPA members.
+Discussion topics include grant funding, establishing collaborations, and fellowship and job searches.
+Senior participants share insights from their varied career development trajectories.
+Early career attendees ask questions, share feedback about their experience at the meeting, and benefit from meeting peers connected to APPA.

-This event was facilitated by Dr. William Stone (APPA Secretary) and Dr. Helen Wilson (APPA Membership Chair), with contributions from other APPA council members.
-Importantly, participation in this event among early-career conference attendees has grown steadily over the past five years it has been offered.
-This roundtable was a popular event that helped to create community connections for junior members and meeting attendees.
+This event is facilitated by the APPA Officers and Council members.
+Importantly, participation in this event among early-career Annual Meeting attendees has grown steadily over the past five years.
+This roundtable is a popular event that helps to create community connections for junior members and meeting attendees.

-APPA was excited to support a mentorship program again in which we matched junior meeting attendings with mid-career or senior-level mentors.
-Last year, numerous trainees and early career attendees shared how they really appreciated the chance to connect with a more seasoned member of APPA.
-This program offered a way for new or junior attendees to feel connected to the meeting and organization, as well as forming potential mentorship or collaborative relationships in the field of psychopathology.
-How attendees connected before, during, or after the meeting was flexible.
-We had a virtual platform called Gather Town that allowed for one:one or small group conversation – kind of like virtual coffee break – available during breaks throughout the meeting.
+APPA is excited to support a mentorship program again in which we matched junior meeting attendings with mid-career or senior-level mentors.
+Each year, numerous trainees and early career attendees share how they appreciate the chance to connect with a more seasoned member of APPA.
+This program offers a way for new or junior attendees to feel connected to the meeting and organization and form potential mentorship or collaborative relationships in the field of psychopathology.
+How attendees connect before, during, or after the meeting is flexible.
+We have a virtual platform called Gather Town that allows for one-on-one or small group conversation – kind of like a virtual coffee break – available during breaks throughout the meeting.